qbead/qbeadWebsite/content/book/dancing2.md

 }
 ```

-To see your SpinWheel light up in response to rotional motion, upload the full sketch (`Examples → SpinWearables → Dancing_with_Color → 1D_Rotation_Light_Up_Basic`) to your SpinWheel and explore what happens when you rotate your SpinWheel.
+To see your SpinWheel light up in response to rotional motion, upload the full sketch (`File → Examples → SpinWearables → Dancing_with_Color → 1D_Rotation_Light_Up_Basic`) to your SpinWheel and explore what happens when you rotate your SpinWheel.
 You can can also read more about what each command in [this 1D Rotation sketch](/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Basic/1D_Rotation_Light_Up_Basic.ino.html) does.

 If you prefer other colors to the light blue that we chose, then you can modify the code for this example to light up your SpinWheel a different color.